stuartsmiles01/CISSPUsefulStudyResources/README.md

 Decide to enjoy the exam experience - it is there to show that you can rather than you can't.
 It's a 3 hour exam but goes by in a flash.
-No sweets are allowed in the test centre - get
+No sweets are allowed in the test centre - get some breakfast first and a drink of water so you're good for the duration.
-No going back to previous questions in the exam
+No going back to previous questions in the exam, select the best answer and move on Watch Thor's video about timings per question.

 Good luck & Best wishes for the exam.
 -------------------------------------